brokenhandsio/kiln/README.md

 - **Swift-defined configuration** — your whole site is a single type-safe `KilnSite` value with a navigation result-builder DSL.
+- **Version Support** - define multiple versions and make it easy to switch between and view the latest.
 - **Localisation** — multiple languages with automatic fallback to your default language, per-language navigation translations and site names, hreflang alternates, and a language switcher.